James Charles

 $8M

-James Charles earned nearly 3x Cristine's net worth by monetizing controversy itself, while she quietly built a sustainable empire that actually owns its supply chain.
+James Charles earned nearly 3x Cristine's net worth by monetizing controversy itself, while she quietly built a sustainable nail empire that actually generates recurring revenue.

 James Charles's Revenue